AvolitesLtd/TitanManual/docs/titan-basics.md

 When you patch a dimmer or fixture you tell Titan which DMX line / universe it is on.
 Each line can be configured to come out of one or more of the XLR outputs on the back of the console, and/or to Art-Net or sACN universes over Ethernet.
-Some hardware has limitations on the number of lines you can output - see the [DMX output section](system-settings/dmx-output-mapping.md#configuring-dmx-outputs) for more information.
+Some hardware has limitations on the number of lines you can output - see the [DMX Settings section](system-settings/dmx-output-mapping.md#configuring-dmx-outputs) for more information.

 The D9, D7 and Arena include a built-in [Ethernet switch](networking/connecting-the-arena-to-a-network.md) and have an optical network connection.